mattkieblesz/cloud-starter-kit/README.md

       ssh_keys/                 # list of ssh keys
         id_username.pub

-    group_vars/                 # for default role setup
-      all/                      # variables under this directory belongs all the groups role1.yml               # role1 variable file for all groups role2.yml               # role2 variable file for all groups play1/                    # here we assign variables to play1 groups role1.yml               # Each file will correspond to a role i.e. role1.yml
-        role2.yml               # --||--
-      play2/                    # here we assign variables to play2 groups
-        role3.yml               # Each file will correspond to a role i.e. role3.yml
-        role4.yml               # --||--
-      testplay/                 # here we assign variables to testplay groups role5.yml               # Each file will correspond to a role i.e. role5.yml role6.yml               # --||--
-      performancetestplay/      # here we assign variables to performancetestplay groups role7.yml               # Each file will correspond to a role i.e. role7.yml role8.yml               # --||--
-      jenkinsplay/              # here we assign variables to jenkinsplay groups role9.yml               # Each file will correspond to a role i.e. role9.yml role10.yml              # --||--
-      gocdplay/                 # here we assign variables to gocdplay groups role11.yml              # Each file will correspond to a role i.e. role11.yml role12.yml              # --||--

     plays/
       play1.yml                 # playbooks should have just services roles dependencies play2.yml                 # --||--